-- I Don’t delay gratitude.
+- Immediate.
+Don’t delay gratitude.
 Acknowledge achievements in real time, to provide fast feedback while it’s most relevant and top of mind for the recipient.
 If you wait to send words of appreciation, they may come too late and feel less valuable.

-- S The more specific, the better.
+- Specific.
+The more specific, the better.
 Avoid sending boilerplate thanks to multiple people.
 Personalize acknowledgements to each person and each achievement, describing specific actions your team members took, their attitude or approach, and the results for the organization It’s important to be specific in your appreciation—92 percent of employees agree when they’re recognized for a specific action, they’re more likely to repeat that action again in the future.

 To make recognition personal, include names and specific messaging about what is being recognized to give meaning and value.
 We all appreciate working with people who take the time to know us well; they stand out from leaders who rely on generic praise that could apply to anyone.
 And by hearing about public, personalized recognitions, other team members are likely to jump in and publicly praise peers, too.

 Frequent recognition is a strong performance motivator, especially in the form of individual and team recognition tied to your company values.
 Consider an easy way to show and track appreciation by using recognition technology like Achievers Recognize.
 Tracking recognition manually is challenging and cumbersome.
 Why not leverage the latest technology to streamline and simplify the recognition experience for employees?